neoarc/neoarc.github.io/_wiki/sfmb_betatest_community_rules.md

 # For beta testers

 ## Playing the Game
+- You are free to play, assuming you enjoy the game fairly.
 - Do not try to hack the game's memory by using external tools (such as Cheat Engine)
 	- Game will detect it and then you'll lose your account.
 - Do not upload test stages (or bug stages) to the Stage World.

-## Templates
-- When reporting a bug, writing a request, or contributing (as sending a sprite file or a sound) you need to follow a template.
-- Why?
-Because they make the server organized and clean, and help the developer to find what it is about easily.

-### Bug reporting form
-1. The bug explanation/what is happening
-- In order to report the bug, we need to know what the bug is about, or what it is.
-2. A screenshot or a gif of the bug, or what it looks like.
-You can record a GIF easily with a free tool known as [ShareX](https://getsharex.com/)
-- Any screenshots or footage of the bug being reproduced will really help.
-3. How to reproduce the bug, or its reproduction steps.
-Try it several times to make sure it works.
-- We need it in order to perform the bug and find the solution to it.
-4. The map file, where you're able to perform the bug. *optional*
-- It's much easier than having to recreate the bug.
-But then again, it's optional.
-5. What should be happening and what shouldn't be happening.
-- Of course you need to know what must be happening instead of what shouldn't be.
-6. Describe bug happens everytime/or sometimes
-7. What version of game do you have

-### Request form
-1. The element you want to be added into the game
+### Record video & Streaming
+- You can make or stream a video of this game.
+  	- You are responsible for any risks caused by the video (e.g. your account is warned, etc.)
+- When you upload or stream a video, you must share the link on the #video channel.
-- Self explanatory, the name of the element you want to be added in the game.
+- The title of the game must be clearly stated.
-2. An explanation about the element
-- You will explain how the element works in the games, and how it looks like. (might contain footage/image)
-3. Its origin
-- Where the element debuted or appeared in the series.
-If non-existent, you can put it as "none" though.
-4. The reason you want it to be in SFMB
-- Why do you think it should be in the game?
-Must be convincing.
-5. How it will work in SFMB
-- How it works in-game or in the editor.
-Such as if it has an option, or if it IS an option, etc.

-### Resource form
-Contributions to resources (sprites, sounds) for this game must use the ResourceCommitter program.
-- You can find it in #resource-sprite channel's pinned post.
+	- For example, the title should not be called Mario Maker.

 ## Bug-reporting
 I found a bug, what should I do?
-- Use the [[sfmb_betatest_community_rules/#bug-reporting-form]]{ Bug report form } to describe the bugs you have experienced in the #bug channel.
+- Use the [bug report template](#bug-reporting-form) to describe the bugs you have experienced in the #bug channel.
+	- Record a video or gif of the bug
+	- Go to #bug
-- Record a video or gif of the bug, go to #bug and on the top right of the screen, find the pinned messages button, scroll down until you see the Bug Reporting Template, now, write a message like if you were answering questions (write everything in one message) and post the gif or video after you sent the bug report.
+	- Write a message like if you were answering questions (write everything in one message)
+	- Post the gif or video after you sent the bug report.

 ### Recommended things
 - Use shift+enter to make everything readable.